sfigg/commercialization-public/manufacture/desktop/dism-app-package--appx-or-appxbundle--servicing-command-line-options.md

 Use **/FolderPath** to specify a folder of unpacked app files containing a main package, any dependency packages, and the license file.
 This is only supported for an unpacked app package.

 Use **/PackagePath** to specify an app package (.appx or .appxbundle).
 You can use **/PackagePath** when provisioning a line-of-business app online.

 >**Important**
 Use the **/PackagePath** parameter to provision .appxbundle packages.
+Also, dependency packages cannot be provisioned with **/PackagePath**, they must be provisioned with the **/DependencyPackagePath** parameter for an app.

 **/PackagePath** is not supported from a host PC that is running Windows Preinstallation Environment (WinPE) 4.0, Windows Server 2008 R2, or an earlier version of Windows.

+Use **/DependencyPackagePath** to specify each depencency package needed for the app to be provisioned.
+The necessary dependency packages of an app can be found by looking at the <PackageDependency> elements in the AppxManifest.xml in the root of the .appx package of the app.
+If multiple apps all share the same dependency, the latest minor version of each major version of the dependency package should be installed.
+For example, App1, App2, and App3 all have a dependency on Microsoft.NET.Native.Framework.
+App1 specifies Microsoft.NET.Native.Framework.1.6 with minor version 25512.0, App2 specifies Microsoft.NET.Native.Framework.1.6 with minor version 25513.0, and App3 specifies Microsoft.NET.Native.Framework.1.3 with minor version 24202.0.
+Because both App1 and App2 both specify the same major version of the dependency package, only the latest minor version 25513.0 should be installed, while App3 specifies a different major version of the dependency package, so it must also be installed.
+So the dependency packages that should be installed are Microsoft.NET.Native.Framework.1.6 with minor version 25513.0 and Microsoft.NET.Native.Framework.1.3 with minor version 24202.0.

 If the package has dependencies that are architecture-specific, you must install all of the applicable architectures for the dependency on the target image.
 For example, on an x64 target image, include a path to both the x86 and x64 dependency packages or include them both in the folder of unpacked app files.
+If the ARM dependency package is also specified or included, DISM will ignore it since it does not apply to the target x64 image.

 | Computer Architecture	| Dependencies to install: |
 | ----- | ----- |